White hand holding out fan of hundred dollar bills to other reaching White hand

 6 Quick Ways to Maximize Financial Aid at Public Colleges

 Even though public schools are less expensive than private, students often need financial assistance.
-Here are six quick tips for maximizing your college aid.
+Here are six tips for maximizing your college aid.

 One of the biggest factors for most students in determining where to go to college is the cost of attendance and how much financial aid is offered.
 If you decide to go to a public university, chances are that you will have access to an institutional scholarship (money that comes from the university you are attending).
 But how exactly do you get access to all that free money?
 Below are six steps that will help you to maximize financial aid at public institutions.